ampaire/restaurant-page-js/README.md

-# RESTAURANT PAGE
+<h1 align = "center"> RESTAURANT PAGE </h1>

 ![screenshot](page.png)

-The main purpose of this project is to make a restaurant page using Javascript.
+The main purpose of this project is to make a restaurant page using JavaScript.
 The content on the page was populated using JavaScript modules.
 This is part of the [Ordin projects](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page) from the [microverse](https://www.microverse.org/)  JavaScript curriculum.

 ## FEATURES
 - Homepage